• What Can Yoga Teachers Learn from Bodywork?

 How To Prevent Yoga Injuries.

-Ironically, over the years, many of DSL’s Students & Clients often pointed something out to him: The very therapeutic techniques he was using to get them better, they thought if they had been doing them in the first place, they might not have been injured in the first place.
+Ironically, over the years, many of DSL’s Students & Clients often pointed something out to him: The very therapeutic techniques he was using to get them better, they now thought that if they had been doing them in the first place, they might not have been injured in the first place.

-It soon became clear that many or most of the Principles of Repairing Injury were the very same principles that would Prevent injury, as well as Maximize Results.
+It soon became clear that many or most of the Principles of Repairing Injury were the very same principles that would Prevent Injury, as well as Maximize Results.
 And while this was certainly true in a postural yoga practice, is was also true in many other forms of exercise and daily activities, such as workplace ergonomics.

 OKAY, a lot’s been said here. … Now, how are we all going to get there? …

-Well, this system has been developed by DSL over the last several decades, and while it is VERY SIMPLE to get started, it is deep & complex, as well.
+Well, this system has been developed by DSL over the last several decades, and while it is VERY SIMPLE to get started, it is potentially deep & complex, as well.
 You can jump down to the bottom of this page for a list of webpages describing much of how it all works and where to go from here, OR … if you want to know more about David and how the work was developed …

 Here’s a short Biography of David Scott Lynn (DSL) and the DSL Method: